 Trying to find the perfect fit for your needs is a difficult task.
 Consider: Of all the things to do in Thailand, what do you desire most?
 Do you crave a relaxing trip full of beachside massages, long soaks in the tropical sun, and cool, tall umbrella cocktails under a palm tree?
 Or are you after adventure in the form of hikes, scuba diving and rock-climbing?

-The variey of options can be overwhelming, but don’t be intimidated.
-This article is here to give you an overview of the best islands in Thailand.
+The number of Thai islands might seem overwhelming, but don’t let it intimidate you.
+This article is here to give you an overview of the best islands in Thailand to visit.

 Andaman islands or west Thai islands